-Part reportage, part travelogue, this is a fascinating introduction to contemporary Danish culture for anyone who wants to know more about the world’s happiest nation.
+Part reportage, part travelogue, this is a fascinating introduction to contemporary Danish culture for anyone who wants to know more about the happiest nation in the world.

 Patrick Kingsley is the Egypt correspondent for The Guardian, having been a feature writer for the newspaper for two years.
 In 2009 he was named journalist of the year at the Guardian Student Media Awards, and in 2012, MHP Communications named him one of the top five young journalists to watch.
 Kingsley’s work has also appeared in Wired, Time Out, Daily Mail, and TheSunday Times (London).
 He lives in Cairo, Egypt.